 Note that for the purpose of this tutorial, we will look into deleting the backup of an iPhone, but the steps are exactly identical if you were to delete an iPad backup file.

-How to delete an iPhone backup in iTunes
+How to delete an iPhone or iPad backup in iTunes